hackerfactor/SEAL/SPECIFICATION.md

 - `da=sha256` (Optional) The **d**igest **a**lgorithm.
 This MUST match the `da=` entry in the metadata.
 - `id=text` (Optional) This specifies user user's identity at the signing service.
 This MUST match the `id=` entry in the metadata.
 - `sf=hex` (Optional) The **s**ignature **f**ormat.
 This MUST match the `sf=` entry in the metadata.
-- *digest*: (Required) The digest bytes using hex formatting.
-This is case-insensitive and will be converted by the signer to binary data before signing.
+- `d=*digest*`: (Required) The digest bytes using case-insensitive hex formatting.
+This will be converted by the signer to binary data before signing.

+These specific values are needed for remotely signing.
+However, the fields are recommendations.
+For example, a web-based signing system may use alternate field names to convey the same values.

-A remote signer always uses the extended signing workflow:
+A remote signer always uses the extended signing workflow, with "Local" referring to work performed by the user's system and "Remote" identifying work performed by the remote signer.

 ![VIDA basic signing workflow](/docs/workflow-sign2.png)

 1. (Local) The byte range (`b=`) is parsed to identify the values to be sent to the digest hashing function.
 2. (Local) The digest algorithm (`da=`) is used to generate a first digest of the file.
 This is sent to the remote signer.
+This approach guarantees that the remote signer never has direct access to the signing file and provides content privacy.
 3. (Remote) If there is an identifier specified in `id=`, then the value is prepended to the digest along with a ":" literal.
 4. (Remote) If there is a date format specified in `sf=`, then a timestamp with the correct number of decimal places is generated.
 This is prepended to the first digest along with a ":" literal.
 For example, `id=user123 fs=date2:hex` will generate the bytes "1711471441.50:user123:*digest*"
 5. (Remote) The combined data is sent though another digest computation (`da=`) to generate the second digest.
 6. (Remote) The private key is used with the key algorithm (`ka=`) to encrypt the digest, resulting in a signature.
 7. (Remote) If a date range was used, then the literal date range is prepended to the signature along with a ":" literal.
 8. (Remote) The completed value is returned to the local client system.
-For example, `fs=date2:hex` might return a value like "1711471441.50:*signature-in-hex*".
+For example, `fs=date2:hex` might return a value like `1711471441.50:*signature-in-hex*`
 9. (Local) The complete value is stored in the `s=` value.

 The remote signer MUST use a clock that is synchronized to an authoritative time authority.